Tgithinji/alx-higher_level_programming/0x00-python-hello_world/README.md

 - You are not allowed to create new variables
 - You are not allowed to use string literals
 - Filename: `8-concat_edges.py`

+### 9.Easter egg

+Write a Python script that prints “The Zen of Python”, by TimPeters, followed by a new line.
+- Your script should be maximum 98 characters long (please check with `wc -m 9-easter_egg.py`)
+- Filename: `9-easter_egg.py`